LTGRP/laser-level-webcam-linux/README.md

 This command will install all the required packages listed in the `requirements.txt` file.

-5. Once the packages are installed, run the application by running the following command:
+5. Once the packages are installed, run the application by running the following commands:

+`cd laser_level_tool`
-`python3 main.py` from the **laser_level_tool** directory
+`python3 main.py`

 This will launch the application and start capturing video from your webcam.